-Staying around in a job that you don’t feel confident doing is never ideal, but when it’s as part of a virtual team it can be disastrous.
+Staying around in a job that you don’t feel confident doing is never ideal, but when it’s as part of a remote team, it can be disastrous.

-The wrong employee with too little training and too much access can cause some serious damage.
+Start a remote team with the wrong employee with too little training and too much access and you cold face some serious damage.